tomharvey/pwinty3-rb/README.md

 [![Known Vulnerabilities](https://snyk.io//test/github/tomharvey/pwinty3-rb/badge.svg?targetFile=Gemfile.lock)](https://snyk.io//test/github/tomharvey/pwinty3-rb?targetFile=Gemfile.lock)

-This wraps the Pwinty (recently rebranded as Prodigi) API at version 4 and aims to make your ruby life easier when interacting with the API.
+This wraps the Prodigi Pwinty API at version 4 and aims to make your ruby life easier when interacting with the API.

 See https://www.prodigi.com and https://www.prodigi.com/print-api/docs/ for more details around the